Mipke/infrastructure-scripts/mongo/README.md

 of the corresponding node found in the output of `docker node ls`:

     ```
-   docker node update --label-add mongo.replica=1 $(docker node ls -q -f name=manager1)
+   docker node update --label-add mongo.replica=1 mongo1
-   docker node update --label-add mongo.replica=2 $(docker node ls -q -f name=worker1)
+   docker node update --label-add mongo.replica=2 mongo2
-   docker node update --label-add mongo.replica=3 $(docker node ls -q -f name=worker2)
+   docker node update --label-add mongo.replica=3 mongo3
    ... so on and so forth
     ```